Conformal blocks attached to twisted groups: Locally freeness of the sheaf of conformal blocks

 where $\alpha_n$ and $\beta_n$ are the gluing functions defining $\tau^n\Oo_X$.
 We can conclude that $\Oo_{\Xx^n}$ is of finite type by using induction on $n$ and observing that $\Xx^0=X$.
 This moreover shows the flatness of the family. \endproof

-This deformation of $X$ induces a deformation of $\Xt$ which is, in rough terms, obtained as the trivial deformation outside the points $\p_1, \dots, \p_p$ lying above $\Xt$ over $\p$, and for every $j \in \{1, \dots, p\}$, the formal neigbourhood of $\Xxt_n$ around $\p_i$ will be isomorphic to the formal neighbourhood of $\Xx_n$ around $\p$.
+This deformation of $X$ induces a deformation of $\Xt$ which, in rough terms, is obtained as the trivial deformation outside the points $\p_1, \dots, \p_p$ of $\Xt$ lying above $\p$, and for every $j \in \{1, \dots, p\}$, the formal neigbourhood of $\Xxt_n$ around $\p_i$ will be isomorphic to the formal neighbourhood of $\Xx_n$ around $\p$.